shanhasan/RPSLS_Simpson_Version/README.md

 #Beat The Simpsons

-For our version of RPSLS (Rock, Paper, Sissors, Lizard, Spock) we designed it around the simpsons theame.
+For our version of RPSLS (Rock, Paper, Sissors, Lizard, Spock) we designed it around the simpsons theme.
 Calling our game "Beat The Simpsons"

 #Technology Used - Front End